mikeroyal/Verilog-SystemVerilog-Guide/README.md

 [PlatformIO for VSCode](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide) is a plugin that provides support for the PlatformIO IDE on VSCode.

+[LLVM](https://llvm.org/) is a collection of modular and reusable compiler and toolchain technologies.
+It can be used to develop a front end for any programming language and a back end for any instruction set architecture(ISA).
+LLVM code representation is designed to be used in three different forms: as an in-memory compiler IR, as an on-disk bitcode representation (suitable for fast loading by a Just-In-Time compiler), and as a human readable assembly language representation.

 [Chisel](https://www.chisel-lang.org/) is a hardware design language that facilitates advanced circuit generation and design reuse for both ASIC and FPGA digital logic designs.
 Chisel adds hardware construction primitives to the [Scala](https://www.scala-lang.org/) programming language, providing designers with the power of a modern programming language to write complex, parameterizable circuit generators that produce synthesizable Verilog.

 [Clash compiler](https://www.clash-lang.org/) is a functional hardware description language that borrows both its syntax and semantics from the functional programming language Haskell.
 The Clash compiler transforms these high-level descriptions to low-level synthesizable VHDL, Verilog, or SystemVerilog.